 How do you inspire your customers and clients to leave reviews?

-This quirk of human psychology can be thought of as a kind of inertia, where any sudden action to intercede needs to overcome the collective inertia of inaction of the group.
-The internet is the largest community in human history, and so it comes naturally to us to assume that someone else will have already written the 5-star review we felt inspired to write, so we hesitate to take direct action.
+This quirk of human psychology can be thought of as a kind of inertia, where any sudden action to intercede needs to overcome the collective inertia of the inaction of the group.
+The internet is the largest community in human history.
+So it comes naturally to us to assume that someone else will have already written the 5-star review we felt inspired to write, so we hesitate to take direct action.

 How to Ask for Reviews for Your Business

 The best way your business can overcome this hesitation is with transparency.
 If you’re asking for reviews (in an email, on a landing page, on social media, or even in person), explain why you need them.

 Be clear about what reviews mean for your business.
 Talk about how they get the word out and how they will help your business grow.

 Don’t be shy about telling them what that increase in traffic or business growth will let you do, in turn, either.